 While the contract will govern the basic parameters of the community, it's very important to understand if there are additional charges if more activities run through the community than originally projected, or if there are charges for more specialized tasks such as online chats, idea sessions, and home use test.
 What you're trying to avoid is significant and unexpected incremental costs.
 A good provider will be able to greatly limit this through good upfront definition and some flexibility.

 Single segment insight communities typically have 500 to 600 members.
 However, what if there are multiple segments of importance to the company?
 This will necessitate a larger overall community with the ability to segment activities based on the groups.
 A system that can easily manage this dynamic is a big plus.
 Likewise, it's important that data can be filtered on the backend as part of the reporting function.
 You may want to send an activity to all groups, but look at the responses by segment as well.
 You may also want to filter by a specific demographic such as income or gender.
 Finally, although cross tabs are typically thought of as a tool in quantitative studies, it's also helpful at times to view certain cross tabs in a community environment, keeping in mind the data group might be smaller than for a traditional quantitative study.

-7. Describe how you would execute against the following project types: feedback on six early stage product/service concepts, exploration of the consumer purchase process, help in establishing buyer personas, evaluation of a new website, and execution of a home use test.
+Examples of project types include: feedback on six early stage product/service concepts, exploration of the consumer purchase process, help in establishing buyer personas, evaluation of a new website, and execution of a home use test.

 These types of questions will give you a feel for the experience level of the community provider’s team, and their process or formula for handling some important, but typical, activity types.
 More importantly, you’ll probably be able to determine whether or not they have executed these particular activities in number.